MarMall/NetworkApproaches/Instructions/Labs/LAB_20-2-A-ImplementResearchPlan_intoQualtrics.md

     module: 'Network Data Collection and Survey Scales'
 ---

-# Lab 20 - M Mallow's RUG teaching lab
+# Lab - Part B - Network Data Collection via Surveys

-## Pre-Lab requirements
+## Lab requirements

 You need to have R (preferably a recent version) installed on a Linux, Windows or MacOS PC.
 You should have connected to [Qualtrics via the RUG-MyUniversity access](https://rug.eu.qualtrics.com/).